top of page

 ⦁ Groundwater is contaminated

-⦁ Terrain is rugged or mountainous,
+⦁ The terrain is rugged or mountainous,

 ⦁ Seismic & flooding events are common,